The Adventures of Reza Shadey

 Story 50: The Curious Case of Reza Shadey and Mr Snuggles

-One blustery afternoon, Reza Shadey, the world's most important (and self-declared) Persian cat, was sulking on the windowsill.
+One blustery afternoon, Reza Shadey, the world's most important Persian cat (he said so himself), was sulking on the windowsill.
 Not because the birds had outsmarted him again.
 Not even because Mrs Higgins had put a stop to his latest business venture, "Reza's Royal Rind-stones" (shiny bits of cheese peel he was selling as jewels).
 No — this time, it was serious.

 Reza paced.
 Then he pounced on an idea so brilliant it nearly made his whiskers curl.
-"What if I became... nice?
-Just for a little while.
-Long enough to win their trust.
+"What if I pivoted... to a short-term niceness strategy?
+Just long enough to build trust.
 Then I can launch my new line of Deluxe Ant-Farms for Goldfish.
 It's a guaranteed winner!"

 Down in his secret laboratory (which was actually Mrs Higgins's garden shed, amongst the rusty trowels and cobwebs), Reza tinkered.
 He boiled strange leaves, he stirred with a twig, he sniffed the concoction suspiciously.
 At last, the potion was ready.
 It fizzed, it sparkled, and it smelled faintly of cinnamon, wet socks, and mild regret.